akeneo/pim-docs/cookbook/import_export/automate-import-exports.rst

     apt-get install cron

-Then, you can edit our crontab:
+Then, you can edit your crontab:

 .. code-block:: batch
     :linenos: